Michael-Elrod-dev/Helldivers2-DQN/README.md

    python main.py
    ```
    The testing process will load the trained model from `checkpoint.pth` and evaluate its performance on a set of test images.

-## Model Architecture

-The CNN architecture used for image classification consists of the following layers:
-- Convolutional layer 1: 3 input channels, 16 output channels, 5x5 kernel, stride 2
-- Convolutional layer 2: 16 input channels, 32 output channels, 5x5 kernel, stride 2
-- Convolutional layer 3: 32 input channels, 32 output channels, 5x5 kernel, stride 2
-- Fully connected layer 1: 800 input units, 256 output units
-- Fully connected layer 2: 256 input units, 4 output units (corresponding to the four categories)

-## Deep Q-Networks (DQN)

-The DQN algorithm is used to train the CNN for image classification.
-The key components of the DQN implementation include:
-- Replay Buffer: Stores the experience tuples (image, label) for training.
-- Prioritized Experience Replay: Assigns higher priorities to experiences with larger temporal-difference errors.
-- Epsilon-Greedy Exploration: Balances exploration and exploitation during training.
-- Target Network: Stabilizes the training process by providing target Q-values.

-## Logging and Visualization

-The project uses Weights and Biases (wandb) for logging and visualizing the training and testing metrics.
-The logged metrics include:
-- Average Accuracy: The average accuracy over the last 50 batches.
-- Average Loss: The average loss for the current batch.
-- Average Gradient Magnitude: The average magnitude of gradients for the current batch.
-- Learning Rate: The current learning rate.
-- Priority Alpha and Beta: The parameters for prioritized experience replay.

-## Image Preprocessing

-The `separator.py` file contains functions for image processing and separating relevant game elements from screenshots:
-- `crop_area`: Detects bright yellow objects in the central region of the image, calculates a bounding box around the two largest yellow objects, and crops the image accordingly.
-- `separate`: Separates the individual images within the cropped area based on contour detection and stores them in a list.